quat1024/garden/garden/lean_functions.md

 ## Named arguments in braces

 You may use braces instead of parenthesis around an argument to the left of the colon.
-This is now an "implicit argument".
-Lean tries to guess its value with type inference instead of requiring callers to write it.
-Very commonly used for type-generic functions like `List.filter` and `List.map`.
+This is now an "implicit argument", and Lean tries to guess its value at the call site instead of requiring callers to write it.

+Most functions that take type parameters use implicit parameters for them.

 ```lean
 def twoOfThem {α : Type} : α → List α